kingbonio/angular-2d-game-engine/README.md

 # Change Log

-v0.18.0a
+v0.19.0b

-* Tweaked issues with items
+* Added first fix for landscape mobile devices
-* Updated the whole game demo
+* Reworked demo difficulty and hints

 ## To Do